ahsanA/DragonNews/README.md

 -Steps to prepare the solution:
 --------------------------------
+	1. In Visual Studio check the both options:
+				1. Allow NuGet to Download missing packages, and
+				2. Automatically check for missing packages during build  in visual studio at Tools > Options > NuGet Package Manager
-    1. just run the .sln file of
+    2. just run the .sln file of
         DragonNews folder's to see the web part, and DragonNewsService folder's to run the service.

     [Note: while running the service 'http://localhost:54249/' appear on browser which gives an error: HTTP Error 403.14 - Forbidden.
 	This is odd and I tried to solve the problem but couldn't.
 My bad. apologies]

-    2. service end point
+    3. service end point
         for rss:
             http://localhost:54249/news/rss?category=sports
         for rest: